 Have you ever wondered how smart devices can discover each other, query for services, and share information?
-With the explosive growth of IoT technology, this phenomenon can be seen everywhere, and a bunch of smart personal devices has also emerged.
+With the explosive growth of IoT technology, this phenomenon can be seen everywhere, and a bunch of smart personal devices have also emerged.
 It could be interesting to know how your fitness tracker can share information with your smartphone about your morning jog.
 What is the hidden technology behind those connections?
 Very confused?
 Right?
 In this guide, we’ll pull back the curtains and delve into the short-range wireless protocol – Bluetooth Low Energy.

 Bluetooth Low Energy: the Definitions and Beyond